University of Notre Dame: Band and "Victory March"

 The Band of the Fighting Irish was formed in 1846 and is the oldest university band in continuous existence.
 The marching band plays at home games for most sports.
 It regularly plays the school's fight song, the Notre Dame "Victory March", identified as the most played and most famous fight song by Northern Illinois professor William Studwell.
 According to College Fight Songs: An Annotated Anthology published in 1998, the "Victory March" is the greatest fight song.
 It was honored by the National Music Council as a "Landmark of American Music" during the United States Bicentennial.
-The song is featured in the movies Knute Rockne, All American, Airplane!, and Rudy.
+The song is featured in the films Knute Rockne, All American, Airplane! and Rudy.

-Two brothers wrote the "Victory March".
-Michael J. Shea, a 1904 graduate, wrote the music, and his brother, John F. Shea, who earned degrees in 1906 and 1908, wrote the original lyrics.
-The lyrics were revised in the 1920s; it first appeared under the copyright of the University of Notre Dame in 1928.
-The chorus is: